silentDjay/Mapstery/README.md

 Notes on Development:

 On my local machine, I've used Browserify as server proxy.
-To update the JS running on the server, run this command in the directory containing the JS files:
+Once you've installed Browserify, run this command in the directory containing the JS files to update the JS running on the server:

 browserify scripts.js -o browserify.js

-Then open the index.html file in the browser and you're good to go!
+Then open the index.html file in your browser and you're good to go!

 more information on Browserify: https://github.com/substack/browserify-handbook